-We’ve all read the ancient words attributed to Hippocrates, the father of modern medicine.
-He is often quoted as having said, “Let food be thy medicine and medicine be thy food.”
+At one point we’ve all heard the ancient words attributed to Hippocrates, the father of modern medicine.
+He is quoted as having said, “Let food be thy medicine and medicine be thy food.”

 Which, of course, is a pretty darn powerful statement.